How to Write a Skills-Based Resume? Template & Examples

 October 2017–January 2021

-That’s fairly enough to cover your work experience section.
+That’s fairly enough to cover your work experience part of the resume.
 Normally, you would include bullets with your work achievements here, but in the case of a skills-based resume, they just land in the skills section.

 6. Mention an Education in Your Skills-Based Resume